k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/14_1_bulk_creation.md

 ![](../images/viewBulk.png)

 When the Catalog is not in Edit mode, the Bulk Edit screen allows only to view the bulk and remove entities from it.

+The **Common properties list** displays a list of properties, that are common for all bulk entities.
+When the property doesn't have the same value for all entities, only the property name is displayed.

-The properties cannot be added or updated in this mode.
+The properties cannot be modified in this mode.
 Click [here](14_2_bulk_edit.md) to learn how to edit the properties in bulk.